PhD Roadmap Workshop: Organised by PhDs for PhDs

 There will be an emphasis on the skills of literature reviews and writing, thesis planning, conferences and networking, extracurricular events to develop skillset, and data management.

-- Kathy Bradley from Skills Centre: discuss the range of resources available to PhD students in the library and skills development
+- Kathy Bradley from the Skills Centre: discuss the range of resources available to PhD students in the library and skills development

 - Owen Jump from Applied Psychology & CIRTL: talk on group dynamics, how to manage difficult situations and confidence for demonstrating, idea to implement sign-up type system for demonstrating (this was a key point raised from previous workshops)